 Finishing tasks are among the most challenging manufacturing operations from ergonomic considerations; they are often performed in dusty conditions with human workers in uncomfortable positions.
 This project creates an end-to-end finishing solution using a robot-based scanning and inspection system to identify imperfections and robot-based manufacturing defects correction.
 Automating the manufacturing finishing process will lead to reduction in time spent and overall operations costs.

-Automate finishing tasks, focusing specifically on deburring finishing operations, to decrease cost and increase safety for human workers by minimizing ergonomically unfriendly tasks.
+Automate finishing tasks, focusing specifically on deburring finishing operations, to decrease cost and increase safety for human workers by minimizing ergonomically unfriendly tasks via manufacturing robots.

-This project focuses specifically on deburring finishing.
-The main challenge in deburring finishing operations is finding a way to automatically definine the trajectory and other deburring parameters for a part that may have defects at several locations.
+This project focused specifically on deburring finishing.
+The main challenge in deburring finishing operations is finding a way to automatically define the trajectory and other deburring parameters for a part that may have defects at several locations.
 This project addresses this challenge through an approach that:

 - Scans selective regions of a part with expected defects, identifying defects that exceed accepted tolerances and must be corrected